Detecting positive quantum capacities of quantum channels: Introduction

+Only two kinds of channels are currently known to have zero quantum capacity, namely PPT and anti-degradable channels \cite{Smith2012incapacity}.
+Checking if a given channel is PPT is equivalent to checking if the channel's Choi matrix and its partial transpose are positive semidefinite.
+The task of determining if a given channel is anti-degradable can be modelled as a semidefinite program \cite{sutter2017approx}.
+However, the question of whether there exist channels that are neither PPT nor anti-degradable but still have zero capacity is wide open.
+To date, there is no general procedure or algorithm known which can detect if a given channel has positive quantum capacity, except in special circumstances where some numerical techniques can be employed to compute or provide lower bounds on the coherent information \cite{jesse2008unreliable, jesse2008unreliable2}.
+However, when one wants to detect arbitrarily small positive values of quantum capacities, numerical methods can not only become unreliable, but also computationally expensive in higher dimensions.

-In light of the above discussion, it is of utmost importance to determine when a given quantum channel has positive quantum capacity.
-However, to date, there is no known procedure or algorithm which solves this problem, except in a handful of special cases \cite{Smith2012incapacity}.
-The main result of this paper makes a significant step forward in this direction by providing a powerful sufficient condition to guarantee positivity of quantum capacities for a wide variety of quantum channels and their complements; see Theorem~\ref{theorem:main} in the main text, which is also stated below for convenience. \\
+In light of the above discussion, it is clear that our understanding of the set of zero capacity quantum channels is still in its nascent phase.
+The main result of this paper sheds light on the structure of this set by providing a powerful sufficient condition to guarantee positivity of quantum capacities for a wide variety of quantum channels and their complements; see Theorem~\ref{theorem:main} in the main text, which is also stated below for convenience.
+Recently, Siddhu has also made interesting progress on the stated problem of quantum capacity detection \cite{siddhu2020logsingularities}.
+The ideas employed in \cite{siddhu2020logsingularities} are similar in essence to the key ingredient that we use to obtain our main result.
+However, our approach is mathematically more rigorous and our results have much wider applicability.
+Explicit comparisons between our results and those presented in \cite{siddhu2020logsingularities} are made at relevant places in the sequel. \\